alacrity-ai/shipwright-survivors/README.md

     - [ ] Make better first boss.
 BUGS:
   - [ ] Skipping briefing menu doesn't countdown all items and give you the cores?
-  - [ ] Explosions from lances and blocks need to go to webgl2
-  - [ ] Ship building effects (blocks being added), and placement preview need to go to webgl2
-  - [ ] Post processing layer not properly invalidating on Resolution change
+  - [ ] Post processing layer not properly invalidating on Resolution change (bloom is blurry on change)
   - [ ] Fix setTimeout in CompositeBlockDestructionService: src/game/ship/CompositeBlockDestructionService.ts
         Because it's using set Timeout, it continues to run even after the map is over.
 Need to use update loop.
-  - [ ] Hunters are not seeking the player from across the map.
+  - [x] Hunters are not seeking the player from across the map.
 They seem to just be patrolling.
-  - [ ] Enemy lights seem to "persist" beyond enemy death, seems to be caused by going away from window and coming back?
+  - [x] Enemy lights seem to "persist" beyond enemy death, seems to be caused by going away from window and coming back?
   - [x] CRITICAL: While Paused, particles continue to spawn at an alarming rate, causing intense FPS drop
   - [x] Mission result menu does not scale with resolution
-  - [ ] Planet Popping in and out of view when it's nearly offscreen but not completely
+  - [x] Planet Popping in and out of view when it's nearly offscreen but not completely
   - [x] Dialogue misaligned after tutorial at 1080p in Hub?? or was it 1440p?
     - [x] Reproduced on new game.
 Dialogue was rolling out aligned right, not aligned left.
   - [x] Planets are different sizes and spatial coordinates in different resolutions when switching.
 I believe that the renderers need to re-cache the images.
 Use onresolution change cb.